top of page

 This guide explains exactly how insurance evaluates coverage, what measurements matter, and how Denver patients can determine whether they qualify.

 Upper eyelid blepharoplasty is a surgical procedure that removes excess upper eyelid skin (dermatochalasis) that can hang over the eyelid margin and obstruct vision.
+There are two very different categories of upper eyelid blepharoplasty:

 • Functional (insurance-covered) – performed to restore vision